JustPritam/newDevopsProject/README.md

 git commit -m "Test commit"
 git push origin main

+Another way to push:
+1. Go to "Settings" > "Developer Settings"
+2. Click on "Create a Personal Access Token" and then after creating copy it.
+3. Now you have to set the remote origin URL: git remote set-url origin <YOUR_REPO>
+4. Then when you push the commit in username provide your username and in password provide the PAT

 How to fix the no space issue in Jenkins in EC2?

 1. Go to "Manage Jenkins" > "Nodes"